osmanyz/country-timezone/README.md

 There are 134+ countries with time zones.
 I will update it frequently, until I add all the countries.

-Please don't hesitate to ask for a change if you notice any wrong information.
+Please don't hesitate to ask for a change if you notice incorrect information.

 ### How I collected all the information;